vegaprotocol/networks/README.md

 # Vega Protocol: Networks

-This repository contains the Genesis configuration files for public Vega networks.
-Below you will find instructions explaining how to create and operate a Vega network, as well as guidance on proposing changes to the Genesis configuration of existing networks.
+This repository contains the Genesis and the Vegawallet configuration files for public Vega networks: the Alpha Mainnet and the Testnet.

-*Please note that the configuration in this repository is not currently being used to support any functional networks.
-This is a new process that has been established to launch Vega networks with third-party validators, and will evolve over the next few weeks as the Restricted Mainnet is established.*
+Below you will find instructions explaining how to create and operate a Vega network.

 ## Contents